Community weed warrior releases Cootamundra Wattle brochure

 Cootamundra Wattle (Acacia baileyana) is a colourful character.
 It is often used in landscaping for its showy floral blooms and strong foliage, and was a common backyard planting over the past few decades.
 Unfortunately in our climate, this species often escapes into the woodlands and the forests of central Victoria, invading bushland and displacing the plants indigenous to our area.

 The invasion of the Cootamundra Wattle can be seen throughout Kalimna Park in Castlemaine, as well as many pockets of bushland near our townships.
-However, as our local weed expert Margaret Panter recently discovered, the Cootamundra Wattle could also cause the extinction of our native Silver Wattle in some areas.
-Margaret recently created a brochure outlining the threats posed by the Cootamundra Wattle on our local populations of Silver Wattle, as well as how to identify both species.
-The brochure can be downloaded here in PDF format and a brief summary is provided below.
-Thank you Margaret!
+However, as a local weed warrior recently discovered, the Cootamundra Wattle could also cause the extinction of our native Silver Wattle in some areas.
+This valiant community member recently created a brochure outlining the threats posed by the Cootamundra Wattle on our local populations of Silver Wattle, as well as how to identify both species.

-To view and download Margaret’s Cootamundra Wattle brochure – click here
+To view and download the Cootamundra Wattle brochure (PDF format) – click here

 Cootamundra Wattle harms local native species